The University of Oregon newsroom connects journalists with university experts and researchers and can be a resource for

-Special arrangements for large media vehicles may be made in advance by contacting the Department of Parking and Transportation at 541-346-5444 or at email@example.com
+Special arrangements for large media vehicles may be made in advance by contacting the media relations team and Transportation Services at 541-346-5444 or at email@example.com

 In general, credentials are not required for non-athletics events.
 For events of high interest or limited capacity, the Media Relations office will inform news organizations in advance if credentials are required.
 Occasionally, reporters and photographers may be asked to show identification from their news organization, especially at special events and to access media areas at commencement and convocation ceremonies.

 Anyone wishing to operate Unmanned Aircraft Systems (UAS), also known as drones, on University of Oregon property or at a UO-sponsored event is required to obtain approval from Safety and Risk Services at least 14 days prior to operation, and submit a completed UAS Request Form.